Next Canarian regional election

-The 2023 Canarian regional election will be held on Sunday, 28 May 2023, to elect the 11th Parliament of the Autonomous Community of the Canary Islands.
+The next Canarian regional election will be held no later than Sunday, 27 June 2027, to elect the 12th Parliament of the Autonomous Community of the Canary Islands.
 All 70 seats in the Parliament will be up for election.
-The election will be held simultaneously with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+If customary practice is maintained, the election will be held on Sunday, 23 May 2027, simultaneously with regional elections in at least seven other autonomous communities and local elections all throughout Spain.